inex/birdseye/README.md

 ## Nagios Plugins

 There are two basic Nagios plugins in the the `bin/` directory which can be downloaded to your Nagios server.
-As of October 2016, these were in production use at [INEX](https://www.inex.ie/) monitoring 24 Bird daemons and ~350 route server sessions.
+As of October 2016, these were in production use at [INEX](https://www.inex.ie/) monitoring 24 BIRD daemons and ~350 route server sessions.

-The first monitors the basic status of the Bird daemon:
+The first monitors the basic status of the BIRD daemon:

 ```
-# Bird daemon stopped:
+# BIRD daemon stopped:
 $ ./nagios-check-birdseye.php -a http://rc1q-cix-ipv4.inex.ie/api
 CRITICAL: Could not query Bird daemon
 $ echo $?
 2
-# Bird daemon running:
+# BIRD daemon running:
 $ ./nagios-check-birdseye.php -a http://rc1q-cix-ipv4.inex.ie/api
 OK: Bird 1.5.0.
 Bird's Eye 1.0.0.
 Router ID 185.1.69.126.
 Uptime: 0 days.
 Last Reconfigure: 2016-10-26 11:22:35.
 0 BGP sessions up of 0.
 $ echo $?